Key Considerations Before Booking Your Driving Lessons

 If you’re unsure whether you meet the requirements, check the official GOV.UK website for up-to-date information.

-Do You Need a Theory Test for Driving Lessons?
+Do You Pass Your Theory Test Before Taking Driving Lessons?

 You do not need to pass your theory test before booking driving lessons, but you must pass it before you can book your practical test.